 The Mongolian emissaries returned with no response (although I’m willing to bet the messengers simply didn’t want to repeat the real response to their kill-crazy despot’s face).
 Over the next six years, Khan sent *Five* separate notifications to the shores of Japan, and each time the Mongolian messengers were sent packing with nothing more than “the finger” in response to Kublai’s request.

 The Samurai on the other hand were smooth operators: calm and efficient in everything from trimming a Bonsai tree to committing suicide when they failed.
-This ragtag group of honorable mercs knew they were hopelessly outnumbered, but 10,000 samurai answered the call anyway and geared up for the coming battle.
-Assembling along the shore, they wore elaborate armor and masks that were evocative of demons, striking fear into the hearts of their enemies – like a medieval Japanese Batman, and just like the Dark Knight, they were not to be trifled with!
+This ragtag group of honorable mercs knew they were hopelessly outnumbered, but thousands of samurai warriors answered the call, and geared up for the coming battle.
+Assembling along the shore of Hakata Bay, they wore elaborate armor and masks that were evocative of demons, striking fear into the hearts of their enemies – almost like a medieval Batman, and just like the Dark Knight, they were not to be trifled with!
 Unlike the Mongols though, the Samurai were primarily geared for one-on-one fights to the death, not unlike Mortal Kombat, except maybe less laser eyes, flaming skulls, and freeze powers.

-Next, another samurai appears out of the bamboo woods, swearing to avenge his fallen master and openly challenging the entirety of the Mongolian invasion force, right before he too is obliterated.
-This probably went on a few more times until the Japanese came to the realization that the Mongols approached combat a little differently.
+Next, another brave samurai appears out of the bamboo woods, swearing to avenge his fallen master and openly challenging the entirety of the Mongolian invasion force, right before he too is obliterated.
+This probably went on a few more times until they came to the realization that the Mongols approached combat a little differently.
 Their form of combat would have been akin to an ant attempting to fight off a magnifying glass.
 This is of course an over-exaggeration, but the point is that the Mongols were a well-oiled machine when it came to the business of conquering, whereas most of the samurai at the time didn’t have a whole lot of experience with large-scale warfare and were much more equipped for skirmishes, or one-on-one death matches.

 Now as hardcore as the Mongols were, they were far more adept at fighting on land, and not so much at sea.
 Their naval inexperience turned out to be a huge liability.
 That very night prior to the armada’s landfall, a torrential downpour came over the bay.
-The soldiers of the Great Yuan Fleet worried the incoming winds would crash their wooden ships against the rocks along the coast, so the commanders decided to set sail into the ocean and sit out the storm.
-Unfortunately, for Khan’s men, the entire armada was welcomed by a ginormous swirling monstrosity, known today as a TYPHOON!
+The Mongolian soldiers of the Great Yuan Fleet worried the incoming winds would crash their wooden ships against the rocks along the coast, so the commanders decided to set sail into the ocean and sit out the storm.

-The unfortunate news of the fleet’s utter destruction soon reached the Yuan capital at Dadu (Beijing).
+News of the fleet’s utter destruction soon reached the Yuan capital at Dadu (Beijing).
 Upon hearing the reports of their losses, Kublai Khan didn’t seem so much phased by the incalculable loss of life as he was preoccupied with the fact that his plans for world domination had been foiled by a freak storm.
-However, he seemed to take the news reasonably well considering he’d just lost a large-scale game of Battleship against himself.
+However, he seemed to take the news reasonably well considering he’d just lost a large-scale game of Battleship against a rain cloud.
 After silently brooding in contemplation, Khan dispatched a delegation of six Chinese diplomats to Japan, giving the Kamakura Emperor a choice: bow down before his might (in person), or be destroyed.

 The Japanese response came in the form of six decapitated Chinese diplomats…